-- 1. Select one of the following data options: - Two string fields 📠 - Two string fields Image: Two string fields Image: plus a number provided field Image: plus a number provided field Image: plus a number plus a nu - Note: If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed. - 2.
-Create the stacked column chart. - a.
-Drag the selected fields to a new card. - b.
-Hover over the Chart drop zone. - c.
-Drop the selected fields on Stacked Column Chart. - Tip: You can also create charts using the Chart menu above the data pane or the Visualization type button n on an existing card.
-For the Chart menu, only charts that are compatible with your data selection will be enabled.
-For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.
+- 1. Select one of the following data options:

+- Two string fields

+- Two string fields

+in plus a number

+or rate/ratio field

+in plus a number

+in plus a numb

+- Note: If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed.

+- 2. Create the stacked column chart.

+- a.
+Drag the selected fields to a new card.

+- b.
+Hover over the Chart drop zone.

+- c.
+Drop the selected fields on Stacked Column Chart.

-The Legend button \equiv can be used to select data from the subgroup.
+The Legend button i can be used to select data from the subgroup.
 To change the color associated with a category, click the symbol and choose a color from the palette, or enter a hex value.

-The Style tab \bigotimes can be used to change the layout between Stacked Count and Stacked Percent.
+The Style tab o can be used to change the layout between Stacked Count and Stacked Percent.
 The Stacked Count layout displays the numerical variable on the chart as totals for both the category and subcategory, with the height of the column and segments inside the column representing the amount of the numerical variable.
 The Stacked Percent layout displays all categories as the same size, representing a range from 0 to 100%.
 The subcategories are all displayed as proportions of the columns.
 The Style tab can also be used to change the outline color.